VisheshVGR/hnbgu_hostel_management_portal/README.md

 	    * For Administration
 	        1. The website will have the same interface with the only difference being for the complaint section.
             2. The admin can see the complaints lodged by students.
-	* Detailed View of the Problem Statement can be found [here](https://drive.google.com/file/d/1HLIcM1jE_TwxM7tiwRn-yQ41rGXy6Q3K/view?usp=sharing)
+	* Detailed View of all the Problem Statement can be found [here](https://drive.google.com/file/d/1HLIcM1jE_TwxM7tiwRn-yQ41rGXy6Q3K/view?usp=sharing)

 # Tools and Technology
 * The Front-end is created in **React.js** and **Material UI**.